ketan27j/whisky-goggles/README.md

 streamlit run app.py
 ```

-UI will be available at http://localhost:8501 with following features:
+UI will be available at http://localhost:8501 with following features (It will take a while to load the data from dataset and build the model):

 1. Upload an image of a whisky bottle
 2. View the top 3 matches with confidence scores